petersonchiquetto/CodeBreakerText/README.md

 ### Prerequisites

-Make sure you have JavaSciprt installed on your system.
+Make sure you have JavaScript installed on your system.

 ### Steps to Run the Game